 It is essential to wear something that makes you feel comfortable, confident and beautiful.
 If you are happy changing on the fly, then choose something tight fitting and something loose and flowing if that suits your style.
 Otherwise, I usually recommend close clothing that shows off your bump.
 Accessorise with favourite or special items and feel free to bring anything you have bought for the baby already.
 It can be a lovely continuity to have the same teddy or outfit in your maternity and newborn shoots.

 4. Treat yourself

 Have a manicure, a blowout and really treat your body.
-Not only will this help you look your best, but it will also make you feel great, and that always comes through in the photos.
+Not only will this help you look your best, it will make you feel great and that always comes through in the photos.
 Think about moisturising well for the months leading up to the shoot, especially as the air gets dryer in autumn and winter.

 5. Bring the family

 It can be great to include younger siblings in your photos.
 If they are young or likely to get bored quickly, bring along a friend who can help entertain while we do couple shots.
 This will also take some of the stress off of you and let you focus on your photos.
 Kids won’t always do what we want them to.
 Be sure to listen to your photographer, they’ve done this before and I always have lots of ways to trick them into just the pose we were looking for.